When my daughter came home from college this year in boyish clothes, she asked me to cut her hair. Short.

 She borrowed her brothers’ clothes all summer, and thrift store shopped for more.
 Some mornings I felt the emotional swirl as I looked across the breakfast table at, apparently, my three sons – her and her two brothers.
 A few times I was complicit in the very societal norms she protested, complimenting her when she dressed more feminine – more like “my daughter” – and saying little when she didn’t.

-Friends whose kids have gone the further step of trading out male or female pronouns for the non-binary “they”, have shared this inexplicable lump in the throat. +1 if the child has changed their name to something androgynous.
+Friends whose kids have gone the further step of trading out male or female pronouns for the non-binary “they”, have shared this inexplicable lump in the throat. +1 if the child has changed their birth name to better reflect gender identity.

 I’ve had to learn to see the first word of my daughter.
 To acknowledge there is much of me in my expectations for her.
 Sometimes another person’s face is the best mirror.